universal-ctags/ctags/docs/man/ctags.1.rst

 	(e.g.  ``--roles-all.*=*`` or ``--roles-all.*=``).

 ``--tag-relative[=yes|no|always|never]``
-	The ``yes`` value indicates that the file paths recorded in the tag file should be relative to the directory containing the tag file, rather than relative to the current directory, unless the files supplied on the command line are specified with absolute paths.
-This option must appear before the first file name.
+	Specifies how the file paths recorded in the tag file.
+	This option must appear before the
+	first file name.
 The default is ``yes`` when running in etags mode (see the ``-e`` option), ``no`` otherwise.

+	``yes``
+		indicates that the file paths recorded in the tag file should be *relative to the directory containing the tag file* unless the files supplied on the command line are specified with absolute paths.

+	``no``
+		indicates that the file paths recorded in the tag file should be *relative to the current directory*
+		unless the files supplied on the command line are specified with absolute paths.

+	``always``
-	The ``always`` value indicates the recorded file paths should be relative even if source file names are passed in with absolute paths.
+		indicates the recorded file paths should be relative even if source file names are passed in with absolute paths.

+	``never``
-	The ``never`` value indicates the recorded file paths should be absolute even if source file names are passed in with relative paths.
+		indicates the recorded file paths should be absolute even if source file names are passed in with relative paths.

-	..
-TODO: make as a definition list

 ``--use-slash-as-filename-separator[=yes|no]``
 	Uses slash ('``/``') character as filename separators instead of backslash